okonomichiyaki/supercat/020-bot-turn-start-here.md

 # Bot turn (START HERE)

-✦ If bot has no cards left (check hand counter) then pass.
+✦ If bot has no cards left *(check hand counter)* then bot will pass.

 ✦ Draw 2 cards.
 Decrement hand counter.
 Use procedures below to select a card.
-Then go to the page for selected card's suit and discard the other card.
+After a card is selected, discard the other card. <#ifdef campaign>Check the bot's Fate for special instruction.<#endif> <#ifdef base>Then go to the page for the selected card's suit.<#endif>

 ✦ Does bot have initiative?